vkurpmax/Manipulator-Robot/LOG.md

 - Finishing Section-2: InputKoordinat_X().
 Waiting for validation.

 # 20230412
 - Part 2 Validation Complete.
-- Code:
+203 Rows of code.
+Saved as manip_005.py

+# 20230413
+- Ready to continue to part 3.